CSCIX691DAL/lobster-detection/README.md

 └── pubspec.yaml <-- 'Can require modification when new assets/libraries imported'
 ```

-### Intended Users <a name="intendedUsers"></a>
-The intended userbase of the Lobster Detection app are the general users who are looking to identify lobsters with their phone.
-The app has real time object detection which can be used by scientists and researchers to perform real time analysis.
-The general users can point their camera on the object to check if the object is lobster or not.
-The users can also detect varities of lobsters.

-### Project Value <a name="projectValue"> </a>
-Working on this project have provided significant value to the team as a developer and as a student.
-Through out the project the development team have used several tools which required consistent learning of new concepts in order to implement.
-Once the basic development was completed, the iterative development helped the team to promote constant learning and improvement.
-Moreover, the team have used Azure Board and Git to be organized throughout the project.
-The team have learned about collaborative work environment and team dynamics as they maybe used in industry.

-### Measureable Organizational Value <a name ="measurableOrganizationalValue"> </a>
-Within 3 months, the team have successfully developed a working app that is able to detect lobsters with significant accuracy.
-If more time is provided for the project the team can definitely increase the accuracy for the lobster detection model.
-The feedback from the users can also provide insight into the user experience for using the app, which can be used to measure the success of the app.

-## Setup <a name="setup"> </a>

 ### Setup Instructions (Windows)

 #### Installing Android Studio and setting up an Android Virtual Device (AVD)